createwithrani/transistor-api/README.md

 Contributing
 ------------

-This is a pretty simple wrapper.
-If you'd like to suggest an improvement, please raise an issue to discuss it before making your pull request.
+This is a pretty simple wrapper with an optionally more verbose commands class if you want/need something easier than going straight to the API.

+Feel free to suggest an improvement by creating an issue.

 Pull requests for bugs are more than welcome - please explain the bug you're trying to fix in the message.

--->